12 – 13 inches

 The price of a Cavachon puppy varies quite a lot from breeder to breeder.
-It usually starts around $700.
-However, this changes depending on the pedigree of the parents, since both of them are purebred dogs.
+The price can change depending on the pedigree of the parents since both of them are purebred dogs.
 If they have a high pedigree, even one of them, the puppies may be quite a bit more expensive.

-Be sure to shop around before settling on a breeder.
+Be sure to take your time before settling on a breeder.
 Take care to find one that is reputable, raising, and healthily respecting their dogs.
 This screening helps to ensure that you receive a well-socialized doggo.
 One of the best ways to do this is through referrals from other owners.
 If you do not know someone, find fan or owner groups online.
 Those based in your area, if any, are the most helpful.

 1. The parents of the Cavachon were both prized as nobility.

 The Cavachon puppies were thought to have been initially bred in the USA around 1996.
 However, both of the parental lines were accepted as royalty during their history.
 The Bichon Frise was initially bred in the Mediterranean, where Italian sailors found them and brought them back to Italy.
 There, they became prized by Italian nobility and became Italy’s dog of the noble courts.